 - Commit to major reductions in direct discharges of nitrates, ammonia and other pollutants from slaughterhouses and other processing facilities;

-- Ensure feed is sourced from suppliers whose fields are managed using best practices for reducing run-off pollution, including fertilizer optimization, conservation tillage, cover crops, and buffer zones;
+- Ensure feed is sourced from suppliers whose fields are managed using best practices for reducing run-off pollution, including fertilizer optimization, pesticide use reduction, conservation tillage, cover crops, and buffer zones;

 - Engage with local community and other stakeholders to ensure that the company’s water stewardship plans are sufficient to ensure that local and downstream water quality is clean – for fishing, swimming, drinking, and ecological function;